-If you have questions the day you are traveling up to camp (Friday, March 23) you may call or text our Camp Manager, Janet James at 909-435-6298.
+If you will be arriving later than 6 pm, you may call or text our Camp Manager, Janet James at 909-435-6298 in advance which will prevent camp worrying about your whereabouts.
 When texting Janet, please include that you are attending Rainbow Family Camp in your text message.
+If you will arrive after 7 pm, please plan to eat along the way as our kitchen will be closed.
+The last stop for food before heading up the mountain is McDonalds in Mentone, corner of Hwy 38 and Wabash Road.